-It is the responsibility of every member of staff, volunteer and regular visitor to our school to ensure that they carry out the requirements of this policy and, at all times, work in a way that will safeguard and promote the welfare of all of the pupils at this school.
+It is the responsibility of every member of staff, volunteer and regular visitor to our school to ensure that they carry out the requirements of this policy and, always, work in a way that will safeguard and promote the welfare of all of the pupils at this school.
 This includes the responsibility to provide a safe environment in which children can learn.

-We recognise that staff at our school play a particularly important role as they are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
+We recognise that staff at our school play a particularly important role as they are able to identify concerns early and provide help for children to prevent concerns from escalating.
 All staff are advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
 When concerned about the welfare of a child, staff members must always act in the best interests of the child.

 Our school will establish and maintain an ethos where children feel secure, are encouraged to talk, are listened to and are safe.
 Children will be able to talk freely to any member of staff at our school if they are worried or concerned about something.
-Staff remain vigilant of changes in a child's presentation for those children unable to share information verbally.

 All staff and regular visitors will, through training and induction, know how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information.
-We will not make promises to any child and we will not keep secrets.
+We will not make promises to any child, and we will not keep secrets.
 Every child will know that an adult will have to share and follow procedures with any information they have chosen to disclose.

-Throughout our curriculum we will provide activities and opportunities for children to develop the skills they need to identify risks and stay safe.
+Throughout our curriculum we will provide activities and opportunities for children to develop the skills they need to identify risks and stay safe, including online.
 This will also be extended to include material that will encourage our children to develop essential life skills.